yardasol/2025-yardas-transport-independent-depletion/pres/speaker_notes.md

 - Figure: We have capture breeding Plutonium, and fission utilziing Uranium.
 - why do we care about this?
     1) Neutron poisions (Xe 135, Sm 149) effect neutron economy -> absorbs
     neutrons before they can cause a fission.
-This informs practices like fuel
+This informs reactor design to mitigate these effects
-    2) Fissile Plutonium buildup changes the energy distribution of fission neutrons over time  (maybe take this out)
+    2) Fissile Plutonium buildup changes the energy distribution of fission neutrons -> Reactors designed for low energy neutrons, more plutonium
-    3) Long-livded fission products in the fuel continue to give off heat and radiation after the fuel is removed from reaction -> important for waste disposal and reprocessing
+    3) Fission products in the fuel continue to decay long after fuel is removed from the reactor reaction -> informs practices for fuel handling, storage, and reprocessing

 - Transition to the next slide: from a computational perspetive, depletion makes everything more expensive